-- Properly Paranoid: Believes that Assassins are after him and Altaïr does try to do just that, only to find out he's having Maria serve as his Body Double.
+- Properly Paranoid: Believes that Assassins are after him and Altaïr tries to do just that, only to find out he's having Maria serve as his Body Double.

-- Scars Are Forever: As a cut scar on his bald head.
+- Scars Are Forever: As a cut scar on his bald head, befitting his warrior profession.

-- The Starscream: To Richard the Lionheart.
-To Robert, the King is just a zealous fool who is responsible for the war and all its horrors, and so he plans to betray him just so that he can take over the Holy Lands and put a end to the war.
+- The Starscream: To Robert, Richard the Lionheart is just a zealous fool who is responsible for the war and all its horrors, and so he plans to betray him just so that he can take over the Holy Lands and put a end to the war.